lyt251/DH110-TinaLy/Assignment 4.md

 ### Personas and Empathy Maps

-From what I learned from my user interviews and research, some elderly may not favor going to doctor so I focused on two contrasting personalities and views on healthcare but they possess the lack of technological experience.
+From what I learned from my user interviews and research, some elderly may not favor going to the doctor so I focused on two contrasting personalities and views on healthcare but they possess the lack of technological experience.

 <img src="https://raw.githubusercontent.com/lyt251/DH110-TinaLy/main/Elizabeth%20Persona2.png" width="1000">
 <img src="https://raw.githubusercontent.com/lyt251/DH110-TinaLy/main/Elizabeth%20Empathy.png" width="950">